Band gap analysis and carrier localization in cation-disordered ZnGeN$_2$: Introduction

 \section{Introduction}

 Site disorder, the replacement of chemical species on a fixed crystallographic lattice, has recently grown in interest across semiconductor research areas as a means to control optoelectronic properties.
-While site disorder-referred to from here on simply as disorder or degree of order-has notably been studied as a mechanism for managing properties in chalcogenide transistor and solar cell materials for some time, \cite{farges1997ti,ahmed1997deposition,martins2007role,katagiri2008enhanced,chen2009crystal} its application to such a vast array of ternary and multinary nitrides and phosphides is a more recent development. \cite{schnepf_ACS_2020,ogura2021electronic} Specifically, site disorder has been investigated as a means of lowering band gaps to ideal ranges for targeted applications.
-For instance, in \ch{ZnGeN2}, cation disorder may be able to reduce the band gap from the calculated \cite{melamed_combinatorial_2020,Punya2011,adamski2017} and measured \cite{kikkawa1999rf,Du2008,osinsky2000new,Viennois2001} 3.0-3.6 eV to the 2.1-2.5 eV range desired for amber to green wavelengths in a light emitting diode (LED), often referred to as the green gap.\cite{phillips2006basic} Disordered \ch{ZnGeN2}, which is lattice matched to GaN, may be desirable as a replacement for high In content In$_x$Ga$_{1-x}$N, which suffers from a miscibility gap and large lattice mismatch with GaN in heterostructure devices. \cite{ssl2019lighting,tellekamp2020heteroepitaxial,reeber2000,kikkawa1999rf}
+While site disorder–referred to from here on simply as disorder or degree of order–has notably been studied as a mechanism for managing properties in chalcogenide transistor and solar cell materials for some time, \cite{farges1997ti,ahmed1997deposition,martins2007role,katagiri2008enhanced,chen2009crystal} its application to such a vast array of ternary and multinary nitrides and phosphides is a more recent development. \cite{schnepf_ACS_2020,ogura2021electronic} Insight from broader comparisons of \ch{II-IV-N2} materials has identified relationships between cation species, structural distortion and electronic structure due to this disorder \cite{kute2021cation} and in some systems site disorder has been investigated as a means of lowering band gap energies to ideal ranges for targeted applications.
+In \ch{ZnGeN2}, cation disorder is sought to reduce the band gap from the calculated \cite{melamed2020combinatorial,Punya2011,adamski2017} and measured \cite{kikkawa1999rf,Du2008,osinsky2000new,Viennois2001} 3.0-3.6 eV to the 2.1-2.5 eV range desired for amber to green wavelengths in a light emitting diode (LED), often referred to as the green gap.\cite{phillips2006basic} Disordered \ch{ZnGeN2}, which is lattice matched to GaN, may be desirable as a replacement for high In content In$_x$Ga$_{1-x}$N, which suffers from a miscibility gap and large lattice mismatch with GaN in heterostructure devices. \cite{ssl2019lighting,tellekamp2020heteroepitaxial,reeber2000,kikkawa1999rf}